Jamawi Ja'afar

-Jamawi bin Ja'afar is a Malaysian politician who served as the Member of Sabah State Legislative Assembly for Kemabong from 2018 until 2020.
-He is a member of the Parti Gagasan Rakyat Sabah (GAGASAN), a component party of the Gabungan Rakyat Sabah (GRS) coalition.
-He was formerly a member of WARISAN and the United Malays National Organisation of Sabah (Sabah UMNO), a component party of the Barisan Nasional (BN) coalition.
+Jamawi bin Ja'afar (born 8 January 1973) is a Malaysian politician and businessman who served as the State Minister of Agriculture, Fisheries and Food Industries of Sabah since December 2025 in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor, as well as Member of Sabah State Legislative Assembly for Melalap since November 2025.
+He is a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition.

 Politics

-He was the UMNO Youth Chief of Tenom Division and Youth Information Chief of UMNO, and the Vice Youth Chief to Khairy Jamaluddin.
-He quit UMNO in 2018 and then later joined WARISAN with the reason to support Sabah local party.
+He was the UMNO Youth Chief of Tenom Division and National Youth Information Chief of UMNO, under the leadership of National Youth Chief Khairy Jamaluddin.
+He quit UMNO in 2018 and later joined WARISAN with the reason to support Sabah local party.
 In 2020, he quit WARISAN because of PSS controversies and rejoined UMNO as alternative choices.
 After BN-UMNO lost many seats in the Malaysia General Election in November 2022, he decided to joining GRS through GRS direct membership constitution.
-In February 2023, he confirmed to support and joining Sabah local party GAGASAN, one of the major component party of GRS.
+In February 2023, he confirmed his support and joined Sabah local party GAGASAN, one of the major component party of GRS.
 In March 2023, he officially become the Division Chairman of Melalap branch.
-In October 17, 2023, he has confirmed that Tenom parliamentary branch of PGRS–GRS has successfully reached 5,000 membership.
+On 17 October 2023, he confirmed that Tenom parliamentary branch of GAGASAN has successfully reached 5,000 memberships.

 2025 Sabah state election

-Jamawi then sparked controversy after he was chosen as a candidate for the Melalap state constituency, where he is contesting under the Parti Keadilan Rakyat (PKR) ticket.
+Jamawi sparked controversy after he was chosen as a candidate for the Melalap state constituency, where he contested under the Parti Keadilan Rakyat (PKR) ticket.
 His detractors, particularly from PKR members, such as the former Deputy President of PKR Rafizi Ramli, have labeled him a "frog".

+On 1 December 2025, he was sworn in as a Minister in Chief Minister Hajiji's cabinet, taking the Agriculture and Food Industries portfolio, succeeding Jeffrey Kitingan.

+On 25 January 2026, he was appointed as an ex-officio member of the Central Leadership Council of PKR alongside fellow Sabahan PKR members Ruji Ubi and Yamani Hafez Musa.